EPCCed/hpcss24/README.md

     and stored in an array.
 If you do alter the code make sure that the output is still correct, e.g. by comparing the output image `sharpened.pgm`.

+Tuesday AM

+  Ludovic will distribute his slides covering an Introduction to C

+Tuesday PM

+  As well as the pagerank example, you can look at the C version of the Image Sharpening code in `C-SER`.

+  The exercise is described in `doc/sharpen-cirrus1.pdf` - the material up to and including section 3.8 is relevant here.

+  Things to look at include:

+  * How much faster is the compiled C version compared to the Python code?
+  * Does adding compiler optimisation (e.g. `-O3`) change the performance?
+  * Does using the GNU compiler `gcc`, as opposed to Intel's `icc`, change things?

+Wednesday AM

+  Here are the slides for the Introduction to HPC:

+  * [Why HPC] (slides/L01_WhyHPC.pdf)

+L02_Sharpen.pdf
+L03_ParallelProgramming.pdf
+L04_CPUMemAcc.pdf
+L07_ParallelModels.pdf